 - Minimum 12 month contract that is difficult to leave early

 - Poor Trustpilot rating (3.6/10)

-- Only 40% of their electricity is generated renewably
+- Only 40% of their electricity is generated by renewable means

 3. Utility Warehouse

-Utility Warehouse definitely deserve a mention for the comprehensive and unique service they offer small businesses.
-They are the perfect option for those starting a new business, as they can offer mobile, broadband, landline, gas and electricity - all in one bill.
-If you use them for four or more services, you become a ‘Gold’ member, meaning you get an extra 10% off your energy bill in your first year, and £200 towards any termination fees from previous contracts.
+Utility Warehouse definitely deserves a mention for the comprehensive and unique service it offers to small businesses.
+It is the perfect option for those starting a new business, as it can offer mobile, broadband, landline, gas and electricity – all in one bill.
+If you use Utility Warehouse for four or more services, you become a ‘Gold’ member, meaning you get an extra 10% off your energy bill in your first year, and £200 towards any termination fees from previous contracts.

 - No contracts